 11km (7 miles) one way, 4-6 hours, easy to moderate

-This enjoyable walk combines atmospheric temples, a charming river and a mystical waterfall, making for a thoroughly enchanting day out.
+This enjoyable walk combines atmospheric temples, a charming river and an atmospheric waterfall, making for a thoroughly enchanting day out.
 To access the trail, take a bus towards Takao and alight at Yamashirotakao, then head down to the river via a set of steps marked with a sign saying "Hiking Course."
-Before you set off on the hike itself, it’s worth stopping by the Saimyō-ji and Jingo-ji temples; both have beautiful grounds to explore and are far less busy than temples in the city center.
+Before you set off on the hike itself, it's worth stopping by Saimyō-ji and Jingo-ji; both temples have beautiful grounds to explore and are far less busy than temples in the city center.

 When you’re ready, follow the trail along the banks of the Kiyotaki River.
 It’s a pleasant route that meanders beside emerald waters through a valley surrounded by forested mountains.
 About halfway along, you’ll come across an area with wide gravel banks and picnic tables that makes for an ideal lunch spot.